-Each year between 30-50% of the general population suffer from neck pain and almost 50% of all chiropractors patients seek help for different neck pain problems, including acute and chronic neck pain, neck kink and whiplash injury.
-Although there may be many reasons for these problems, the most common are: past trauma, hereditary and attitude-related symptoms such as stress at work and awkward postures.
+Each year, between 30-50% of the general population suffer from neck pain.
+Almost 50% of all chiropractor’s patients seek help for different neck pain problems.
+This includes acute and chronic neck pain, neck kink and whiplash injury.
+Although there may be many reasons for these problems, the most common are past trauma and hereditary factors.
+As well as attitude-related symptoms such as stress at work and awkward postures.

 Anatomy of the neck

 Your neck is made up of vertebrae that extend from the skull to the upper torso.
 Cervical discs absorb shock between the bones.
 The bones, ligaments, and muscles of your neck support the weight of your head and allow for motion.
 However, because it’s less protected compared to the remainder of the spine, it can be susceptible to injury and disorders that produce pain and restrict motion.
 Any abnormalities, inflammation, or injury can cause pain or stiffness.

 Anyone with a neck sprain may go through an array of possible symptoms.

 - Pain, especially in the back of the neck, that worsens with movement.